 The Risk Management Committee is delegated to oversee credit risk management of the corporate portfolio.
 The committee is responsible for formulating credit risk strategies and establishing guidelines and limits, as well as advising other credit risk authorities and retaining accountability on related issues.
 It also monitors and reviews credit risks at the portfolio level and reports essential credit risk information to the Board.
 In addition, the Risk Oversight Committee shall advise the Board of Directors on risk governance framework to ensure that top management and heads of risk management functions follow the Board of Directors' approved risk management policy, strategies, and risk appetites, while reviewing sufficiency and effectiveness of overall risk management policy and strategies.
-The Risk Oversight Committee shall also report on risk exposures, effectiveness of risk management to the Board of Directors, and advises or participates in evaluation of heads of risk management functions.
+The Risk Oversight Committee shall also report on risk exposures, effectiveness of risk management system and risk governance culture of the organization, as well as any significant factors or required improvement to the Board of Directors, and advises or participates in evaluation of heads of risk management functions.